LordOfNightmares/IPP-Labs/README.md

     """

-    def __init__(cls, name, bases, attrs, **kwargs): # __init__(cls,...) where cls is classself super().__init__(name, bases, attrs) #The super function can be used to gain access to inherited methods – from a parent or sibling class – that has been overwritten in a class object. cls._instance = None
+    def __init__(cls, name, bases, attrs, **kwargs): # __init__(cls,...) where cls is classself super().__init__(name, bases, attrs)
+        #The super function is used to gain access to inherited methods – from a parent or sibling class – that has been overwritten in a class object.
+        cls._instance = None

     def __call__(cls, *args, **kwargs): # __call__() call operator